 Opportunities to volunteer from home are growing big time.
-Let me show you 27 ways to touch someone's life from the comfort of your couch, computer, or yard.
+Here's 27 ways to touch someone's life as a virtual volunteer.

 I was googling the other day “volunteer opportunities near me”, and got to thinking…what if I could volunteer from HOME?
 Wouldn't that be the nearest volunteer opportunity there is?